 The College is committed to assisting students in successfully attaining college-level skills in reading, writing and mathematics; therefore, the Developmental Education program collaborates with other College departments and programs to provide you with a variety of academic courses and support services.
 The College requires you to complete placement tests in these three areas so that if you need help in developing one or more basic skills, you can be placed into appropriate courses and provided with important academic support services.
+In addition, a few College courses are offered especially for Developmental Education students.
+Classroom instruction is supplemented by small group workshops, tutoring, academic advising, individual counseling and counseling workshops.
 The primary mission of the Developmental Education program is to prepare students to succeed at the College.
-For more information, please call 215-751-8980.
+For more information, please call 215-751-8867.

 English as a Second Language (ESL) Programs and Services: Academic Preparation

 The overall goal of the program and services is to assist you in improving your English language abilities to the degree that will lead not only to success in the College’s academic and career programs, but also to effective participation in the community at large.
-For more information about ESL, visit the ESL website or call 215-751-8829.
+For more information about ESL, please call 215-751-8867.

 English as a Second Language (ESL): Community Education

 Classes are designed for non-native speakers of English who wish to improve their basic English language skills in order to more actively participate in the larger society or prepare for citizenship.
 The program provides three levels of ESL instruction.
 ESL classes are available to adults 18 years of age and older.
-For more information about the ESL program, please call 215-751-8531.
+For more information about the ESL program, please visit the ESL website or call 215-751-8531.

-Classes are designed to help prepare students for the battery of GED® tests.
-You must be at least 18 years of age and not enrolled in high school to enroll in the GED® program.
-You must make their own GED® test appointments.
-For more information, call the GED HOTLINE at 215-751-8376.
+Classes are designed to help prepare students for the battery of High School Equivalency test.
+You must be at least 18 years of age and not enrolled in high school to enroll in the HSE program.
+Must make your own HSE test appointments.
+For more information, call the HSE hotline at 215-7512-8376.